suneetnangia/server-side-wasm/README.md

 # Overview

 This repo provides an accelerator to build and host Web Assemblies (Wasm) on server side.
-Intentionally, it does not make use of any of the [existing frameworks](#references), this allows us to explain the core concepts better.
+Intentionally, it does not make use of any of the existing frameworks, this allows us to explain the core concepts better.

 WebAssembly (abbreviated as Wasm) is a binary instruction format for a [stack-based virtual machine](https://andreabergia.com/stack-based-virtual-machines/).
 It is designed as a standardised portable compilation target for programming languages, enabling deployment on the web for client and server applications, equally.
-Until recently, Wasm was used mostly in web browsers (client side), this is now changing as we see the benefits of Wasm being realised on server side or edge as well.
+Until recently, Wasm was used mostly in web browsers (client side), this is now changing fast, as we see the benefits of Wasm being realised on server side or edge as well.

 When Wasm is hosted outside of web browser, it needs an interface to interact with the outside world, this interface is provided [WASI (Web Assembly System Interface)](https://wasi.dev/) which is hosted by a standalone runtime called [Wasmtime](https://github.com/bytecodealliance/wasmtime).
 WASI interfaces makes Wasm portable to multiple operating systems' APIs (e.g. both POSIX and Windows) and [Wasmtime runtime SDKs](https://docs.wasmtime.dev/lang.html) allows us to host the runtime in other applications which may be written in any of the supported SDK languages, enabling the development of Wasm orchestrators.